 declares a record of type rational with two fields: numerator and denominator.

 An instance of a record is created by calling a record-constructor function corresponding to the form of the declaration for the record type.
-Thus, assigns to r a record of type rational with a numerator field of 3 and a denominator field of 5.
-Fields are referenced by name, as in write(r.numerator)
+Thus, r := rational(3, 5)